 Once I had a standard salsa I was happy with, I began experimenting with other salsa flavors.
 I enjoy black bean and corn salsas, fruit and habanero salsas, chipotle salsas, and more.
 There are so many different varieties out there and so many flavors to explore, and now I seek out unique jars of salsa in specialty stores and grocery aisles to keep the creative juices flowing.
 Sprouts, Whole Foods, and World Market have some awesome selections.

-This salsa pairs roasted chiles with grilled/broiled peaches for a sweet and spicy combination that will rock your tastebuds.
+This peach salsa pairs roasted chiles with grilled/broiled peaches for a sweet and spicy combination that will rock your tastebuds.
 You get a wonderful peach flavor with a bit of grilled goodness and then a delightful kick of heat from the Hatch.
 Just don’t blame me if you eat the entire bowl in one sitting.
-You can head over to my Mango Jalapeno Salsa or my Smoky Chipotle Salsa for more great salsas.
+Of course if you do, you can head over to my Mango Jalapeno Salsa or my Smoky Chipotle Salsa for more great salsas.